 If you want to be eligible for a higher loan amount, you can add a co-applicant such as your spouse or sibling who has a good repayment history, stable income and a good credit score.

-Housing loan EMI decreases with the increase in the loan tenure and vice-versa.
+A. Housing loan EMI decreases with the increase in the loan tenure and vice-versa.
 However, longer loan tenure also results in higher total interest payable.
-The following table shows change in the home loan EMI, total payable interest and total payable amount for a home loan of Rs.
+The following table shows changes in the home loan EMI, total payable interest and total payable amount for a home loan of Rs.
 60 lakh at an interest rate of 6.95% for different loan tenures.

 |15 Years||20 Years||25 Years||30 Years|